Introduction to Excel

-However, many users are only familiar with and use a small percentage of Excel’s vast capacity.
-Learning more about Excel’s functions and how they can be applied to specific individual's or business’s needs can be very valuable asset to both the individual and the business.
+However, many users are only familiar with, and use a small percentage of Excel’s vast capacity.
+Learning more about Excel’s functions and how they can be applied to specific individual's or business’ needs can be a very valuable asset to both the individual and the business.

 It is my aim to provide customized training to meet that need for individuals and businesses in Taranaki.
 This may be to learn a particular function or formula or to meet a specific workplace need or to provide more general up-skilling in Excel’s capabilities.

-For those who want to work towards a formal qualification in Excel: Microsoft’s Excel Specialist qualification is an option or The International Computer Drivers’ Licence has modules in both basic and advanced Excel.
+For those who want to work towards a formal qualification in Excel: Microsoft’s Excel Specialist qualification is an option or The International Computer Drivers’ License has modules in both basic and advanced Excel.

-The following are examples of topics that may be of interest to businesses or individuals:
+The following are examples of topics that may be of interest:

 Managing worksheets and workbooks: